Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 Sectionals can also come with a range of options to help you find something perfect for your space.

-Of course, there's s decision to be made about what upholstery you'd like — do you want a leather sectional (or faux leather)?
+Of course, when buying a new sofa, there's s decision to be made about what upholstery you'd like — do you want a leather sectional (or faux leather)?
 Chenille?
 Or maybe velvet?
 There's tons of choice out there, no matter what your preference.

 Then there are the seat cushions and back cushions to think about.
 Do you want removable covers to make your sofa easy to clean?
 Would you like down or memory foam seats?
 When you're researching sectionals online, always make sure to look at the finer details and check the materials the sofa is made from, as this will go a long way to determining the overall comfort of the seat.